SocketReve/fakeDns/README.md

 fakeDns
 =======
-Python Fake DNS with thread for perform multiple request
+Python Fake DNS with thread in order to perform multiple requests